20 Greatest Computer Programmers Of All Time

 Credit: Dartmouth College Library

-Who is he: John Kemeny is a computer scientist, mathematician, and educator best known for developing BASIC programming language with Thomas Kurtz.
+Who is he: John Kemeny is a computer scientist, mathematician, and educator best known for developing the BASIC programming language with Thomas Kurtz.

 Major Achievements: He received the Computer Pioneer Award in 1985.